lostelfhlm/lostelfhlm/README.md

-Hi, I'm HE LUMING , I have 6 months experience of Front End and Seeking to become a Front End Developer
+Hi, I'm HE LUMING , I have  1 year (6 months Intern) experience of Front End and I'm a  Web application Developer in japan.

 ## Here is what I can do